 This should have gone away when bag phones in the car went away.
 A cell is a personal tool that can be the greatest resource a job seeker can have.
 Learn how to use your phone, keep it with you and return calls.

-If you are talented at remembering to change your message, you can provide a daily update.
+If you can remember to change your message, you can provide a daily update.
 My message often says: “Hello, this is Julie Walraven from DesignResumes.com.
 Today is Tuesday, June 15 and I am with clients in the morning.
-If you are looking for help with resume writing or career marketing, please leave a message.
-Check out the Services Overview page for more info on Designresumes.com”
+If you want help with resume writing or career marketing, please leave a message.”

 5. → Should I put my home phone number on the resume?

 The home phone number is much less necessary.
-You can have both but then you also should have a professional voice mail on the home number and no one should answer it for you.
-Cells have become the way most people communicate and it is business acceptable to have only the cell number on your resume.
+You can have both but need a professional voice mail on the home number and no one should answer it for you.
+The cell phone is the way most people communicate and it is business acceptable to only use the cell number on your resume.

 6. → When is a good time to return a call?